Box in Boiler Cost

 Does a boxed in boiler need ventilation?

-A more modern type of boiler used in the UK are room-sealed, which means they bring in air through an external flue.
-Older boilers found in the UK are open-flue, which means they bring in air from the room they're situated in.
+Modern UK boilers are room-sealed, which means they bring in air through an external flue.
+Older UK boilers are open-flue, which means they bring in air from the room they're situated in.
+In either case, it's best to consult with a professional tradesperson who is familiar with ventilation requirements when boxing in a boiler.

 How do you box in a wall-mounted boiler?